jpalmerr/CV/README.md

 #### ITV (08/19 - present)

-My first project at ITV was to deliver a new microservice that applied treatments to images for the Hub, whilst also providing a UI for internal use.
-I was one of two working on this service.
-The stack included Elm and bleeding edge scala library, ZIO.
-The service was integrated into the existing architechture using Rabbit MQ.
+My first project at ITV was to deliver a new svg image rendering microservice for the Hub, whilst also providing a UI for internal use.
+The stack included Elm and bleeding edge scala library, ZIO and Rabbit MQ.

-After 5 months, I moved to the Britbox team.
+After 5 months, I moved to the SVOD team.
-Here I was part of a small team that delivered a new subscription package using Stripe and implemented a number of third party billing integrations within our user-stack.
+Here I was part of a small team that delivered a new subscription package using Stripe and implemented a number of third party billing integrations.
+I also worked within our image stack, integrating services using Apache Kafka.

 Whilst at ITV, I received training.
 This included completing a 3 day workshop with Underscore's Dave Gurnell.